• Skip to primary navigation

 Photo Credit: Shutterstock.com/Melissa Grisham

 Beaufort’s coastal paradise isn’t just about the beaches; it’s also perfect for wildlife watching.
 Home to a variety of wildlife, the area includes dolphins, alligators, and diverse bird species.
 Loggerhead sea turtles are particularly fascinating, especially during nesting season.
+Watching for dolphins while you sip your morning coffee is one of the best things to do in Beaufort.

 At Sands Beach, visitors can observe pelicans, egrets, and dolphins, making it a great spot for nature lovers.
 The southern tip of Port Royal offers a unique vantage point from which to observe these magnificent creatures in their natural habitat.
 Birding tours in Beaufort are popular, letting visitors explore the habitats of various bird species.